-Math 651, 652, 653 Course Coordinator: P. Nevai 2008-2009 a a company.

-Mathematics 655 Au Mathematics 656 Wi Mathematics 657 Sp 4 cr.
-Each
+Math 651, 652, 653 Course Coordinator: P. Nevai 2009-2010 Mathematics 655 Au Mathematics 656 Wi Mathematics 657 Sp

 Elementary Topology I Elementary Topology II Elementary Topology III

 Permission of Department.
 Reasonable undergraduate background in calculus in Euclidean spaces - for example H540/H541 and/or an undergraduate course in topology or differential geometry, e.g. 560.
 Some background in linear algebra (eg. 568) is desirable.
 For 656 and 657 an introductory course in undergraduate algebra along the lines of 580 is required (may be taken concurrently).